Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Relationship between graded -theory and graded homology

 \section{Relationship between graded $K$-theory and graded homology}

-In this section, we investigate the relationship between the graded $K$-theory of a Kumjian-Pask algebra and the graded homology theory of the infinite path groupoid associated with the underlying $k$-graph.
-Before going to the details, let us briefly recall homology of \'{e}tale groupoids, first introduced by Crainic and Moerdijk \cite{Crainic}.
+In this section, we investigate the relationship between the graded $K$-theory of a Kumjian--Pask algebra and the graded homology theory of the infinite path groupoid associated with the underlying $k$-graph.
+Before going to the details, let us briefly recall homology of ample groupoids, first introduced by Crainic and Moerdijk \cite{Crainic} in the setting of \'{e}tale groupoids.
 The readers may go through \cite{Matui, MatAdv} for more insights on the homology theory of groupoids.